poojithck/intellihubpoc/README.md

 # IntelliHub SOR POC

-**Configurable, async image analysis with AWS Bedrock (Claude 3.5 Sonnet) and Pillow.**
-Analyze fuse cartridges, cracks, meter readings, or any scenario—just add a YAML prompt, no code changes required.
+Configurable, asynchronous image analysis of electrical work orders using Large Language Models (LLMs) with support for both AWS Bedrock and Azure OpenAI.
+The system is prompt- and configuration-driven, enabling new SOR (Statement of Requirements) analyses to be added without changing code.

 ---